Robust Dynamic Operating Envelopes for DER Integration in Unbalanced Distribution Networks: Conclusion

 \section{Conclusion}

-This paper studies OE calculation for DER integration in unbalanced distribution networks and presents a deterministic procedure for calculating ROEs against uncertainty and variability from active customers' loads and generations.
+This paper studies DOEs calculation for DER integration in unbalanced distribution networks and presents a deterministic procedure for calculating RDOEs against uncertainty and variability from active customers' loads and generations.
 To address computational issues, a constructive approach consisting of three steps is proposed.
-The capability of the proposed capacity allocation in delivering proportional fairness is analysed, and knowledge of customers' operational statuses and controllability of reactive powers are also exploited as extensions to mitigate conservatism in the proposed ROEs.
+The capability of the proposed capacity allocation in delivering proportional fairness is analysed, and knowledge of customers' operational statuses and controllability of reactive powers are also exploited as extensions to mitigate conservatism in the proposed RDOEs.
 Simulation results based on two unbalanced distribution networks have demonstrated the efficiency and compliance of the proposed approach.

 We note that the proposed approach relies on the geometry of the approximate linear UTOPF formulation, which enables the underlying geometric constructions and computational efficiency at the expense of model accuracy.
 However, we posit that the proposed approach could be adapted when the FR, either from a linear UTOPF model or calculated based on an exact UTOPF model \cite{Riaz2022}, is available.